Our basil pesto recipe is made with simple ingredients of fresh basil, parmesan cheese, garlic, lemon juice, pine nuts, and olive oil.

 I love making homemade basil pesto because I can use up all of my fresh basil from the garden.
-Dinner can be ready in no time by tossing al dente noodles in pesto or even using it as a delicious dip for an appetizer.
+Making pesto sauce in your own kitchen makes you feel fancy, without it actually being expensive!

 Olive Oil: we love the flavor of extra virgin olive oil and this is the main fat in this sauce.
 Not only does it make it super buttery, but it also helps thin it out and turn it into a sauce.

 Parmesan Cheese: parmesan cheese adds such a yummy, salty, savory flavor to this pesto sauce.

 Pine Nuts: pine nuts are traditionally used in pesto sauce.
 We use ours raw, but you can toast them for a bigger flavor.

 Garlic Cloves: garlic lovers unite! you’ll need 1 clove of garlic in this recipe.
 However, you can totally double it if that’s your jam.

 Lemon Juice: lemon juice adds just the right amount of acidity to this sauce.
 Don’t skip it.

 Salt: a little kosher salt brings all of these ingredients together into one incredible sauce.
 Make sure to start with a little and go from there.

 - Basil: don’t have basil?
 Use spinach or kale instead.
 Try our kale pesto recipe.

 - Pine Nuts: pine nuts too expensive?
 I get it!
 Try using cashews, pecans, or almonds instead.